tmtsoftware/csw-prototype/util/README.md

 --------------------------

 This project contains classes and traits used for *configurations* and *events*.
-These are all based on immutable, type-safe keys and values.
+These are all based on type-safe keys and items (a set of values with optional units).
 Each key has a specific type and the key's values must be of that type.

-Configurations and events are based on sets of keys and values, with some additional information included, such as ids or timestamps.

 There are a variety of similar classes, used for different purposes: